 \section{Conditional $q$-entropies and their properties}

-In this section, we briefly recall definitions of the Tsallis entropies and related conditional entropies.
+In this section, we recall definitions of the Tsallis entropies and related conditional entropies.
 Required properties of these entropic functionals are discussed as well.
 Let the variable $A$ take values on the set $\Omega_{A}$ with corresponding probability distribution $\bigl\{p(a):{\>}a\in\Omega_{A}\bigr\}$.
-The Tsallis entropy of degree $q>0\neq1$ is defined by \cite{tsallis}
+The Tsallis entropy of order $q>0\neq1$ is defined by \cite{tsallis}

 With the factor $\left(2^{1-q}-1\right)^{-1}$ instead of $(1-q)^{-1}$, this entropic form was derived from several axioms by Havrda and Charv\'{a}t \cite{havrda}.
 Let $B$ be another variable taking values on the set $\Omega_{B}$ with probability distribution $\bigl\{p(b):{\>}b\in\Omega_{B}\bigr\}$.
-The joint $q$-entropy $H_{q}(A,B)$ is defined by the right-hand side of Eq. (\ref{tsaent}) with joint probabilities $p(a,b)$ instead of $p(a)$.
+The joint $q$-entropy $H_{q}(A,B)$ is defined similarly to Eq. (\ref{tsaent}), but with joint probabilities $p(a,b)$ instead of $p(a)$.
 It is sometimes convenient to rewrite the entropy (\ref{tsaent}) as

 The $q$-logarithm $\ln_{q}x=\bigl(x^{1-{q}}-1\bigr)/(1-{q})$ is defined for $q>0\not=1$ and $x>0$, and it obeys $\ln_{q}(1/x)=-x^{q-1}\ln_{q}x$.
 In the limit $q\to1$, we obtain $\ln_{q}x\to\ln{x}$ and the standard Shannon entropy